flybywiresim/docs/docs/fbw-a32nx/fbw-versions.md

 This version is similar to the development version, but contains custom systems in earlier development phases.

-Currently, experimental is undergoing updates that can break the aircraft and is not 100% ready for public use.
+We use this version to find problems, issues and to improve functionality based on your feedback.
 It is not meant to be used for daily use or when you try to do a serious flight on VATSIM.

 !!! warning

 The Experimental version has a less strict QA process and is used for actual QA testing.
 Bugs and Issues are to be expected.

+!!! danger ""
-Please read [Experimental Version Support Page](support/exp.md) before using this version.
+    Before using this version please read [Experimental Version Support Page](support/exp.md) to see what is currently being tested.

 The experimental version will be updated regularly and also with the latest changes to the Development version.
 Expect updates about once a week (not guaranteed).